 III.
-IMPLEMENTING FEDERAL TRANSPORTATION PROGRAMS
+TRANSPORTATION PLANNING AND PROGRAMMING

-In the 117th Congress, OCTA will continue to support finalizing the implementation of the FAST Act while finding ways to complement the programs and provisions authorized under federal law.
+In the 118th Congress, OCTA will continue to support the implementation of the IIJA while finding ways to complement the programs and provisions authorized under federal law.
 During this time, OCTA will advocate for the following issues:

-- a) Oppose any effort to further reduce transportation funding for OCTA or California, advocating for a fair and equitable share; - b) Pursue continued eligibility of Congestion Mitigation Air Quality program funding for three-to-five years of operating expenses associated with any fixed-guideway or eligible bus projects; - c) Support expanded use of alternative delivery methods for federally-funded transportation projects; - d) Support environmental process improvements and stewardship efforts by the relevant federal agencies to expedite project delivery and accelerate the creation of jobs; - e) Support expedited review and payments to local agencies and their contractors for project development, right-of-way acquisition, and construction activities; - f) Support efforts to authorize, fund, and streamline the delivery of bicycle and pedestrian projects in Orange County; - g) Advocate for policies to encourage, when possible, a "complete streets" approach to multimodal project planning in order to expedite project delivery; - h) Encourage the Federal Highway Administration (FHWA) to utilize the Regional Transportation Plan
+- a) Pursue continued eligibility of Congestion Mitigation Air Quality program funding for three-to-five years of operating expenses associated with any fixed-guideway or eligible bus projects; - Support expanded use of alternative delivery methods for federally-funded transportation projects; - Support environmental process improvements and stewardship efforts by the relevant federal agencies to expedite project delivery and accelerate the creation of jobs; - d) Support expedited review and payments to local agencies and their contractors for project development, right-of-way acquisition, and construction activities; - e) Support efforts to authorize, fund, and streamline the delivery of bicycle and pedestrian projects in Orange County; - f) Advocate for policies to encourage, when possible, a "complete streets" approach to multimodal project planning in order to expedite project delivery; - g) Support shifting the approval of Regional Transportation Plan amendments involving Transportation Control Measures from the Environmental Protection Agency back to the Federal Highway Administration while allowing for an adequate consultation process; - Support flexibility and increased local decision-making authority regarding the operation of high-occupancy vehicle (HOV) lanes in order to reduce or eliminate the unintended consequences resulting from Section 166 of the Federal Highway Act or any similar policy regulating degradation of HOV lanes;